A125141/NinjaNet/README.md

   - Custom path for password file(s).
   - Use saved passwords in the tool's directory.
 - Support for multiple password files and a folder containing password lists.
-- Animated loading screen for a visually appealing interface.
-- Option to exit the tool at any time.

 ## Requirements